Executive Search in Portugal´s Education and Non-Profit Sectors

 Statistical Insights on Portugal

-• The Portuguese government has proposed significant tax incentives to retain young talent, including a decade-long income tax break for young adults earning up to €28,000 annually.
+• The Portuguese government has proposed significant tax incentives to retain young talent, including a decade-long income tax break for young adults earning up to €28,000 annually — a retention mechanism that requires genuinely compelling career environments to function as intended.

-• A study indicates that retraining approximately 1.3 million workers in generative artificial intelligence could boost Portugal’s productivity to match the EU average by 2030.
+• A study indicates that retraining approximately 1.3 million workers in generative artificial intelligence could boost Portugal’s productivity to match the EU average by 2030 — creating a specific leadership demand for educational and nonprofit executives who can design, fund, and deliver those retraining programmes at scale.

-• In the 2022/2023 academic year, Portugal’s primary education system enrolled over 388,300 students, while upper secondary education saw nearly 395,000 students.
-This substantial enrollment underscores the critical importance of effective leadership in managing educational institutions to ensure quality education for a large and diverse student body
+• In the 2022/2023 academic year, Portugal’s primary education system enrolled over 388,300 students, while upper secondary education saw nearly 395,000 students — underscoring the critical importance of effective leadership in managing educational institutions that serve a large, increasingly diverse student population.

 Click here to get in contact with us.